-In MY 2019/20, of the 35,700 hectares planted to apples and pears in the Provinces of Rio Negro and Neuquen, about 5,000 were certified organic.2
+In MY 2020/21, 5,000 of the 35,700 hectares planted to apples and pears in the Provinces of Rio Negro and Neuquén were certified organic.
+Producers believe that organic production area will remain stable for the next couple of years.